aholstenson/miio/README.md

 part of what Xiaomi calls the Mi Ecosystem which is branded as MiJia.

 `miio` is [MIT-licensed](LICENSE.md) and requires at least Node 6.6.0.
-As the API is promise-based Node 8 is recommended to use `async` and `await` for simplified asynchronous handling.
+As the API is promise-based Node 8 is recommended which provides support `async` and `await` that greatly simplifies asynchronous handling.

 **Note:** Since 0.15.0 this library has been rewritten to use [abstract-things](https://github.com/tinkerhub/abstract-things) as its base.
 The API of devices will have changed, and some bugs are to be